liuxuhelloworld/liuxuhelloworld.github.io/_posts/2021-11-25-kafka-introduction.md

 # How does Kafka work in a nutshell?
 Kafka is a distributed system consisting of servers and clients that communicate via a high-performance TCP network protocol.

 Servers: Kafka is run as a cluster of one or more servers that can span multiple datacenters or cloud regions.
 Some of these servers form the storage layer, called the brokers.
 Other servers run **Kafka Connect** to continuously import and export data as event streams to integrate Kafka with your existing systems such as relational databases as well as other Kafka clusters.
-To let you implement mission-critic use cases, a Kafka cluster is highly scalable and fault-tolerant: if any of its servers fails, the other servers will take over their work to ensure continuous operations without any data loss.
+To let you implement mission-critical use cases, a Kafka cluster is highly scalable and fault-tolerant: if any of its servers fails, the other servers will take over their work to ensure continuous operations without any data loss.

 Clients: They allow you to write distributed applications and microservices that read, write, and process streams of events in parallel, at scale, and in a fault-tolerant manner even in the case of network problems or machine failures.